 Clemson Team Notes:

-- Clemson ranks first in the conference in three-point field goal percentage defense, holding its opponents to 28.5% from behind the arc.
-The Tigers are fifth in the league in scoring defense (59.0) and sixth in field goal percentage defense (37.3%).
+– Clemson leads the ACC and ranks 27th in the nation in three-point field goal percentage defense, holding its opponents to just 28.3% from behind the arc on the season.

 Clemson Player Notes:

-- Edwards ranks second in scoring for the Tigers, averaging 9.5 points per game.
-She also leads the team in steals (59, 2.6 per game) and assists (53, 2.3 per game.)
+– Junior Danielle Edwards ranks second in scoring for the Tigers, averaging 9.3 points per game.
+She also leads the team in steals (77, 2.7 per game) and assists (65, 2.2 per game.)

-- Edwards’ 59 steals and 2.6 steals per game rank third among all ACC players.
-On Nov.
+– On Nov.
 13, 2017, Edwards posted nine steals in the Tigers’ 56-48 win over South Carolina State, tying the Clemson record for steals in a single game.
 Four different players have recorded nine steals in a game previously for the Tigers, however, it had not been done in 30 years, when Ramona O’Neil picked up nine steals against Virginia on Feb.
 14, 1987.

-- The Tigers have two players in the top six in the ACC in blocked shots.
-Freshman Tylar Bennett ranks fifth with 39 blocked shots and a 1.70 per game average, while Thornton ranks sixth with 38 blocked shots and 1.65 blocked shots per game.
+– The Tigers have two players in the top eight in the ACC in blocked shots.
+Thornton ranks fifth with 49 blocked shots and a 1.7 per game average, while freshman Tylar Bennett ranks eighth with 42 blocked shots and seventh with 1.5 blocked shots per game.